danielsauter/rapid-android-development/nfc.md

 #####Figure 8.3 - Read and write NFC tags.
 ######Use the keyboard to input a URL and press Enter.
 The string will then be written to the tag on contact.

 Let’s introduce a variable called `tagStatus` to provide us with some onscreen feedback during this process.
-The sketch itself is structured identically to our previous example <!--ref linkend="code.nfc.read-->.
+The sketch itself is structured identically to our previous example [NFC/NFCRead/NFCRead.pde](../nfc.html#codenfcnfcreadnfcreadpde).
 We’ll keep the `EnableNFC` tab and the permissions we set for `AndroidManifest.xml`.

 Let’s take a look at the main tab.